 Communal areas

 Repair category N/A

-Notes Not applicable.
+Notes N/A

 Garages and permanent outbuildings

 Repair category N/A

-Notes Not applicable.
+Notes N/A

-Outside areas and boundaries Repair category 1 Notes Garden grounds were seen to be in good order having been well maintained in recent times.
+Outside areas and boundaries Repair category 1 Notes Garden grounds generally were seen to be in a fair state of repair.
 Boundary walls and fences should be regularly checked and maintained as necessary.